 B. FAA Participant PTRS Record.

 1) The PTRS activity code X761 (Technical Support Function) will be used by FAA participants that participate on scene to record their activities.

 2) FAA participants providing investigative support not at the accident site will use activity code X703 (Accident Other) to record their activities.

 • This PTRS record must be closed with a “C” (i.e., do not use an

 “A” to close this report).

 • The comment section of the PTRS data sheet will contain the PTRS record ID of the FAA IIC to link

 the activity to the investigation.

-C. UAS.
+3) UAS.
 When completing the PTRS record for a UAS accident or incident, see Volume 16, Chapter 4.

-to assist a field office in the event of a fatal accident involving a part
+7-16 THE PAAT.
+The PAAT is comprised of ASIs who are available to assist the responsible Flight Standards office in the event of a fatal accident involving a part

 carrier certificate holder.
 When an accident occurs, the responsible Flight Standards office will experience an increase in demand and workload, along with a high volume of requests for information, often for a period of days or weeks.

 Responsible Flight Standards office staffing may not allow for the timely accommodation and coordination of these demands while continuing to accomplish the required day-to-day activities necessary

-for effective oversight of the certificate holder(s) assigned to the field office.
+for effective oversight of the certificate holder(s) assigned to the office.
 A PAAT can provide immediate, temporary resources and provide assistance to the office by managing informational

 will not conduct an internal evaluation or independent investigation.

 RESERVED.
 Paragraphs 7-17 through 7-30.